uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Feature
         A particular property or quality of a real object or an event.
 Has a defined type and domain.
-In machine learning tasks, features are considered as input variable that are independent from each other.
+In machine learning problems, features are considered as input variable that are independent from each other.

         **Synonyms:** attribute, variable, input variable